nestauk/cci_cameroon/README.md

 The scale and spread of misinformation and disinformation is a growing challenge for humanitarian organisations.
 The Cameroon Red Cross (CRC) needed a way to both identify and address the rumours and misinformation that was arising on Covid-19.

 The CRC collects community feedback, including rumours and beliefs about COVID-19, through a network of volunteers.
-After community feedback is collected, the CRC submits the full dataset to a data analyst based at the regional IFRC cluster team who cleans the data and assigns labels to different categories of rumours, beliefs and observations.
+After community feedback is collected, the CRC submits the full dataset to a data analyst based at the regional International Federation of the Red Cross (IFRC) cluster team who cleans the data and assigns labels to different categories of rumours, beliefs and observations.

 The Collective Crisis Intelligence project for the Cameroon Red Cross aims at developing a prototype of an Artificial Intelligence system that can be used to classify comments in the context of covid-19.
 The aim of the tool is to both help volunteers in the field provide appropriate and timely responses to community members' comments and CRC staff to handle large groups of unknown rumours.
 Figure 1 summarises how the tool could be used.